hieutrung88/Hieu-Trung-Photographer/content/pages/components.md

 featuredImage: https://ucarecdn.com/ace611c5-8953-4077-b8fe-4129b25bd055/
 subtitle: Transforming businesses for a digital tomorrow
 section1: >-
-  ## I'm Hieu Trung

-  Hieu Trung is a dynamic and innovative company that offers a wide range of services in image and marketing fields, as well as digitalizing businesses.
-With a team of highly skilled and experienced professionals, Hieu Trung is committed to providing top-notch solutions that meet the unique needs of each client.

-  Our image and marketing services include but are not limited to branding, graphic design, photography, videography, social media management, and content creation.
-We work closely with our clients to ensure that their brand message is effectively communicated to their target audience, helping them to stand out in a crowded market.
-section2: >-
   In addition to image and marketing services, Hieu Trung is also a leader in digitalizing businesses.
 We help businesses of all sizes to adapt to the digital age by developing custom software solutions, creating e-commerce